 During his time instructing in Noosa, Yoshi has continued to be a part of the global BJJ family.
 A trip to the US in 2016 saw Yoshi finally receive a promotion to second degree black belt.
 In 2018 he received his third degree from Rey Diogo.
 Over the years Yoshi has spent time coaching ground skills to MMA fighters for fights in organisations such as Pancrace, Shooto, PXC, UFC etc. See Yoshi's lineage here.

-Cheyne Douglas is a brown belt.
-He began studying Jiu Jitsu under CAZA head instructor, Yoshi Hasegawa, back in 2011 and is now the highest ranked member within our Noosa Heads gym.
-Over the past 8 years he seized the opportunity to travel to Japan, USA and Thailand to gain experience, training with world-renowned coaches and competitors.
+Cheyne Douglas is a black belt.
+He began studying Brazilian Jiu Jitsu under CAZA head instructor, Yoshi Hasegawa, back in 2011.
+Over the past 9 years he seized the opportunity to travel to Japan, USA and Thailand to gain experience, training with world-renowned coaches and competitors.

 Cheyne has always been a keen competitor winning many local, interstate and overseas competitions.